E0253740/Java-Swing-Project---Chatroom/README.md

 # Java-Swing-Project---Chatroom
-A practice of Java Swing and Socket.
+This is project is a practice of Java Swing and Socket.